tobyhodges/fair-research-software/episodes/08-open-collaboration.md

 GPL.
 There are several versions of the GPL available, the oldest GPL version 1.0, but this version was quickly replaced with version 2.0 and was rarely used.
-Version 2 is much more common and is used by a lot of popular software including the Linux Kernel and much of the GNU operating system that is key to many Linux systems.
+Version 2 is much more common and is used by a lot of popular software including the Linux Kernel.
 Compared with the permissive license the GPL is quite a long license agreement and many of its clauses can be quite difficult for non-lawyers to fully understand.